-It is a plan "for the efficient development of the power system that achieves power system needs for a planning horizon of at least 20 years for the long-term interests of the consumers of electricity" 12, taking relevant government energy policies into account.
+It is a plan "for the efficient development of the power system that achieves power system needs for a planning horizon of at least 20 years for the long-term interests of the consumers of electricity"11, taking relevant government energy policies into account.

-In simpler terms, the ISP is a plan for secure, reliable and affordable power, and AEMO extends the horizon to 2050 to recognise Australia's net zero emissions target.
+In simpler terms, consistent with the updated National Electricity Objective, the ISP is a plan for secure, reliable and affordable power while reducing emissions, and AEMO extends the horizon to 2050 to recognise Australia's net zero emissions target.

-To develop the ISP, AEMO creates 'development paths' - combinations of the transmission, generation, storage and firming investments needed under different future scenarios.
-It analyses the costs and benefits of these paths using a framework set by the Australian Energy Regulator, and chooses a plan that best delivers secure, reliable and affordable electricity as the 'optimal development path'.
+To prepare the ISP, AEMO creates 'development paths' - combinations of the transmission, generation, storage and firming investments needed under different future scenarios.
+It analyses the costs and benefits of these paths using a framework set by the Australian Energy Regulator (AER), and chooses a plan that would best deliver secure, reliable and affordable electricity as the 'optimal development path'.